-Here we are 10 years later and if the head of the largest homeschool lobbying association in Texas can be persuaded to relax vigilance in preserving homeschool freedom, I can only imagine what additional 'requirements' might be seen as acceptable in another 10 years' time.
+Here we are 16 years later and if the head of the largest homeschool lobbying association in Texas can be persuaded to relax vigilance in preserving homeschool freedom, I can only imagine what additional 'requirements' might be seen as acceptable in another even 2 years' time.
+We've all watched the excessive overreach of government.
 It's governmental nature to seek MORE control in our lives, not less.

 8.Taxes don't buy you a ticket to use public facilities or get public services.

 Using the 'I pay taxes and therefore I am entitled to use ______' argument falls short.
 Will homeschoolers also be allowed to use the school library?
 Or use the school Chemistry Lab?
 Or check out the same textbooks and/or iPads to use with our students educated at home?
 Can taxpaying homeschool team members freely schedule their own sporting events and practices at the fabulous public school stadiums?
 Our taxes pay for those things, too.
 Where is the line drawn and why?

 Should childless taxpayers or extended family taxpayers (grandparents, aunts, uncles, etc.) get the same entitlements under this 'I like to get something for what I paid' argument?
 Are more benefits offered those who pay higher property tax bills?
 Are renters or low income families entitled to less?
 Paying taxes does not 'buy' use.